 Is ADO Covid-safe?

 In general, ADO seems to be trying to protect passengers against the spread of COVID-19, but it’s not perfect.
 Many passengers wear their masks haphazardly, and there is no social distancing protocol onboard the bus.
 It’s up to you to decide whether you feel comfortable in this environment.
-For more info on the current COVID situation in Mexico, click here.

 Are there toilets on ADO buses?

 Yes!
-ADO buses typically have toilets onboard, so there’s no need to worry about bathroom breaks.
+ADO buses have toilets onboard, so there’s no need to worry about bathroom breaks.
 The only exception (in my experience) is ADO airport shuttles, which are sometimes smaller vans.
 However, if, for some reason, the bus doesn’t have a functional restroom, the driver will make a planned stop so passengers can use a bathroom.

 Do I need to book ADO bus tickets in advance?

-It usually isn’t necessary to book ADO bus tickets in advance (unless you’re traveling on holidays), but booking online with Busbud may save you some time and confusion, especially if you don’t speak Spanish.
-In most cases, there will be several different buses departing for your destination each day, so if one fills up you can just catch the next one.
-However, it can provide tremendous peace of mind to make your arrangements ahead of time, so you don’t waste time sitting around the bus station.
+However, it can provide tremendous peace of mind to make your arrangements ahead of time so you don’t waste time sitting around the bus station.
 There’s usually an advance purchase discount when you buy ADO bus tickets online, too.

-That said, you may have trouble finding the ADO bus schedule more than a month in advance.
-Generally, I recommend that you buy bus tickets a day or two ahead of time.
 If you’re planning your trip months out, use the current month’s calendar to predict future bus schedules.
 The info may not be completely accurate, but it will give you an idea of how many buses run along your selected route each day.

 Is my luggage safe on an ADO bus?

 Your checked luggage is very safe on ADO.
 There’s a slight chance that someone could steal from your bags in the cabin since they’re not locked away.
-I’ve never had an issue personally, but I’ve heard many tales of pickpockets on popular tourist routes, such as Cancun to Tulum.
-To be safe, keep your most precious items (passport, phone, etc.) in your seat with you, not in the overhead compartment.
+I’ve never had an issue personally, but I’ve heard tales of pickpockets on popular tourist routes, such as Cancun to Tulum.

 Additionally, paying for a GL or Platino ticket probably cushions you from the likelihood of pickpockets onboard.
 I suspect that most petty thieves aren’t going to splurge for a 500+ peso bus ticket.